 - Know that it’s normal to second guess yourself about this decision.

 I have two very healthy elderly neighbors who are both looking to move into an ALF (Assisted Living Facility) and they are doing an amazing job of it.
 They are visiting each of the ALF communities with their adult children, going to events and even spending a night at some of them.

-This is the best way to begin the process of making the move.
+This is the best way to begin the process of helping your parent move.
 Slowly and calculated with as much information as possible before making the big decision.
 After all, leaving your own home, most likely the family home, for something new can be very emotional.

 Also, they are doing this while they are quite healthy so the decision will not be rushed or forced.
 Of course – I have seen several older adults in my life fight this move until the very end until they finally had no choice.

-That is NOT the way you want to do it – if you can help it.
-So, here is my checklist of 9 tips to help you.
+That is the very last thing you want to do – if you can help it.
+So, here is my checklist of 11 tips to help you.

 So, here are more details on the top 11 tips I mentioned above on how to move your parents into an ALF community.

 - Talk about assisted living communities with your parents as much as possible and as early as possible.
 It doesn’t have to necessarily be a difficult conversation.
 My older sister has 2 daughters.
 Whenever my sister has a “senior moment” or some other event that they deem to be part of aging, they tell her that it just may be time to move to “Shady Pines” – their fictional name for an ALF.
 It’s their funny way of bringing up the idea over and over again.
-You know your parents – bring up the concept as much as possible so that it’s not a shock if and when the time comes that an ALF would be the best place for them.
+You know your parents – bring up the concept as much as possible so that it’s not a shock if and when the time comes that an ALF would be the best time for them to move.